Computational Medicine

 Lab members

-We are recruiting highly motivated PhD students, postdoctoral fellows, and research staff who are passionate about developing next-generation spatial intelligence and multi-modal AI to advance precision medicine, energy systems, and environmental science.
+We are recruiting highly motivated PhD students, postdoctoral fellows, and research staff who are passionate about developing scalable spatial intelligence and multi-modal AI to advance precision medicine.
 Successful candidates will have:

 1. Strong programming and computational skills in languages such as Python, R, or C++;